 Entry without a degree is possible in a junior or trainee broker role, or as an insurance technician.
 You will usually need GCSEs at grades 9 to 4 (A* to C), including English and maths, as well as A-levels or equivalent for entry-level posts.
 You can progress to the role of broker after gaining experience and insurance industry qualifications through, for example, the Chartered Insurance Institute (CII).

-It's also possible to gain entry via a Level 3 Insurance Practitioner or Level 4 Insurance Professional apprenticeship, which combines paid work with part-time study.
+It's also possible to gain entry via a Level 3 Insurance Practitioner or Level 4 Insurance Professional apprenticeship, which combine paid work with part-time study for an insurance qualification.
 Search find an apprenticeship for current opportunities.
 Lloyd's also offers an insurance apprenticeship programme.

-Although employers usually provide training in insurance-related legal issues, you'll need to develop a good understanding of the insurance industry.
-Make sure you research the company you're interested in working for thoroughly and read the specialist press.
+Although employers usually provide training in insurance-related legal issues, you'll need to develop a good understanding of the insurance industry, and the terminology used.
+This can be done by reading the specialist press, for example.
+You will also need to research the company you're interested in working for thoroughly.

 Skills